Morgan Stanley Review 4-star brokerage rating

 Is Morgan Stanley Legit?

-Yes.
-Morgan Stanley is one of the largest financial services firms worldwide and is recognized by both international and US regulators.
-Some clients may have disappointing experiences, and no investment is guaranteed to grow, but that doesn’t make Morgan Stanley a scam.
-The firm has operated for almost a century and is likely to continue well into the future.
+Yes, Morgan Stanley is one of the biggest financial firms in the world, recognized by governments globally.
+Some customers have complaints, and no investment is risk-free, but this doesn’t make Morgan Stanley a scam.
+The company has been in business for nearly 100 years and will likely continue far into the future.